willzittlau/ETFSite/README.md

 ```
     http://127.0.0.1:5000/

 *_There is already a quotes.csv file added to the project folder to use as a demo file.
 For actual use, delete this demo file and replace it with the quotes.csv downloaded from your Yahoo Finance portfolio.
-This .csv file can be anywhere on your computer, it doesn't need to stay in the project folder_
+This .csv file can be anywhere on your computer, it doesn't need to stay in the project folder._

 ## Limitations